doctrine-extensions/DoctrineExtensions/doc/frameworks/laminas.md

 soft-deleted objects are included in query results.

 > [!NOTE]
-> The Laminas modules default filters to not being enabled, you will need to enable them separately.
+> The default configuration in the Laminas modules does not enable the filters.
+To use these filters, you will need to enable them separately.

 #### MongoDB ODM Filter Configuration

 The below example shows a configuration adding the filter to the default document manager.
+To enable the filter, you can follow the [Filters documentation guide](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/latest/reference/filters.html#disabling-enabling-filters-and-setting-parameters).

 ```php
 <?php